riyac12/azure-aks-docs/articles/aks/egress-outboundtype.md

 | `none`                   | Supported      | Supported                | Supported            | N/A           | Not Supported |

 > [!WARNING]
-> Migrating the outbound type to user managed types (`userAssignedNATGateway` or `userDefinedRouting`) will change the outbound public IP addresses of the cluster.
+> Migrating the outbound type to `managedNATGatewayV2` `userAssignedNATGateway` or `userDefinedRouting` will change the outbound public IP addresses of the cluster.
-> if [Authorized IP ranges](./api-server-authorized-ip-ranges.md) is enabled, ensure new outbound IP range is appended to authorized IP range.
+> If [Authorized IP ranges](./api-server-authorized-ip-ranges.md) is enabled, ensure new outbound IP range is appended to authorized IP range.

 > [!WARNING]
 > Changing the outbound type on a cluster is disruptive to network connectivity and results in a change of the cluster's egress IP address.
+It involves downtime and impact to existing connections.
 If any firewall rules are configured to restrict traffic from the cluster, you need to update them to match the new egress IP address.

 ### Update cluster to use a new outbound type